-The document has been subjected to an initial period of consultation in August/September 2006 and will be re-published alongside the Central Area Action Plan in September 2007.
+The document has been subjected to an initial period of consultation in August/September 2006 and formal Regulation 17 consultation in October/November 2007.

 Greater Greyfriars

 This document is a Planning Brief for the Greater Greyfriars area.
 The document expands on the Council's draft allocation of this area for mixed-use primarily residential redevelopment.